Cheltenham Festival Betting Tips

 Forecast/Tricast - The Forecast and Tricast markets allow you to predict the top 2 or top 3 finishers, rather than just the winner.
 You can choose to predict a straight 1-2 or 1-2-3, or just pick the horses you think will place in any order.
 Although forecasts are very hard to predict, a correct choice can have some big returns.

 Rule 4 - Rule 4 is a common occurrence in horse racing betting, coming into effect when a horse pulls out of a race after you have placed a bet on that race.
 Depending on the odds of the horse that pulls out, you will be deducted a certain amount from your returns.
 With the horse dropping out, this essentially limits the competition so your selection will automatically have more chance of winning, leading to a drop in potential returns.

-If you are betting on the Cheltenham Festival, please gamble responsibly and remember that when the fun stops, stop.
-All players must be 18+, begambleaware.org.
+If you are betting on horse racing, please gamble responsibly and remember that when the fun stops, stop.
+All players must be 18+, BeGambleAware.org.